The Big Fat Quiz of the Year: 2022 special

 The sixth special aired on 3 April 2022.

 Pre-recorded questions came from Katie Piper, Daniel Mays, Gemma Whelan, Annie Mac, Kye Whyte, Paul Hollywood and Hannah Cockroft.
 The children of Mitchell Brook Primary School acted out the Cottingley Fairy hoax.
 Charles Dance read bad online reviews of The Lord of the Rings, Fifty Shades of Grey and Animal Farm.
 Clarkson's Farm star Kaleb Cooper appeared in the studio to ask a question about animals.
 The mystery guests were Ben Cooke, Mark Higgins and Bobby Hanton, who were all stunt doubles for Daniel Craig in various James Bond films.
 The Big Fat Question involved lookalikes of Elton John, Diana Ross, Ed Sheeran, Stormzy and Lady Gaga, with the teams having to place them in order of most weeks spent at number one in the UK Singles Chart.

+2025 special

+The seventh special aired on 2 January 2025.

+Pre-recorded questions came from J. Smith-Cameron, Linford Christie, Chelsea Lazkani, David Tennant, Hugh Bonneville, GK Barry and Garth Marenghi.
+The children of Mitchell Brook Primary School acted out a scene from The Lord of the Rings.
+Charles Dance recited iconic lines from reality TV shows Love Island and RuPaul's Drag Race UK.
+The special guests were 3 dogs, Sammy, Freddy and Izzy who were modeling a famous outfit from a iconic TV show or film and the teams had to name the three shows.
+The mystery guests were Lily Snowden-Fine and Cecily Bloom, who were the voice over artists on Peppa Pig.

+The final question was a horror themed round in which the teams had to guess which out of these iconic villains: Xenomorph, Samara, Pennywise and Freddy Krueger have all killed their fair share of victims on-screen.
+However, the teams had to guess who's killed the most.

 The Big Fat Quiz of the Decade

 In 2012, three Big Fat Quizzes were recorded as part of Channel 4's 30th anniversary celebrations, each representing one of the past decades.
 The shows were recorded on 30 August, 12 September and 19 September.